microsoft/DynamicTelemetry/docs/docs/Demos.2_DynamicProbe.md

 Please quickly study this code,  it's a simple "Tower of Hanoi" problem, like every college freshman studies in CS101.
-Unique to this code, you will notice the absense of telemetry and certainly no OpenTelemetry.
+Unique to this code, you will notice the absence of telemetry and certainly no OpenTelemetry.

 To address this issue, we will establish a dynamic probe and connect it to the active process.
 This probe utilizes technology akin to what's found in symbolic